 - Repeal the Marine and Coastal Area (Takutai Moana) Act and replace with a system of tūpuna title that includes covenants for public access to beaches.

 - Invest in research on the principles and practices of kaitiakitanga and local science innovation and initiatives, and ensure that research is fundamental to the ongoing conservation and protection of our natural resources.

 Protect our lands from pollution

-- Develop a land transition plan to regulate farming practices to reduce environmental damage, improve the quality of waterways, and to increase localised food self-sufficiency and reduce dependency on imported foods.
+- Develop a plan to regulate farming practices to reduce environmental damage and improve the quality of waterways

 - Ban the growing and experimentation of GE and GM crops.

-- Develop alternative food production, ownership and distribution methods to free New Zealanders from the clutches of international food companies and local supermarket chains.
+- Develop alternative food production, ownership and distribution methods to reduce our reliance on international food companies and local food chains

-- Require manufacturers and importers to take responsibility for the entire life cycle of their products.
+- Require manufacturers and importers to take responsibility for the life-cycle of their products